adriancr93/CalculatorAPI/README.md

 ## API Endpoint

-1. In the proyect you can found the postman file to execute the API and receive the results in json format.
+1. In the proyect you can find the Postman file to execute the API and receive the results in json format.